“Ophelia” (1889) by John William Waterhouse

 “Ophelia lying in the grass, with the wildflowers she has gathered in the folds of her dress.
 In one hand she holds a bunch of buttercups; in her rich brown hair, which half hides her face, is a coronet of daisies; in the background through the willow-stems a stream winds, and swallows fly low in the air.”

 Ophelia was a favorite subject of Waterhouse, and he painted her three times, in 1889, 1894, and 1910.
 Waterhouse had planned to paint a fourth in what he called the ‘Ophelia series’.
-Each version gets the viewer closer to her tragic end.
+Each painting moves the story along and gets the viewer closer to her tragic end.
 When Waterhouse died, he was actively working on the fourth Ophelia painting.
-The English composer, Andrew Lloyd Webber, is a huge collector of John William Waterhouse works and Victorian art in general, and his collection includes this 1889 rendition of Ophelia as well as the 1910 version.
+The English composer, Andrew Lloyd Webber, is a major collector of John William Waterhouse works and Victorian art in general, and his collection includes this 1889 rendition of Ophelia as well as the 1910 version.

 For more on John William Waterhouse, please visit his short biography here.